 Soil erosion is not a concern, except beach erosion, which is mitigated by the Palm Beach County's Shoreline Protection Plan Program discussed later in this document.
-Detailed information can also be found in the COASTAL MANAGEMENT ELEMENT.
+Detailed

-The non-coastal related erosion problems identified (within the 1989 Delray Beach Conservation Element) are governed by Ordinance No. 53-87.
+The non-coastal related erosion problems identified (within the 1989 Delray Beach Conservation Element) governed are by Ordinance No. 53-87.
 The Ordinance sets out soil erosion control methods, standards, and procedures required to be used in the Delray Beach Planning Area.
 The ordinance provides specific management strategies for soil erosion in connection with land development, land clearing, grading, filling and excavation, the construction of buildings and utilities, paving activities, drainage facilities demolition, and any other land disturbing process.